Randy Bullock

-Early years
+Early life

 Bullock was born in Lafayette, Louisiana.
 He grew up in Klein, Texas, which is in the Houston area.
 He attended Klein High School, where he played football.
 Bullock was the fourth-ranked kicker in the nation coming out of high school with at least six formal collegiate scholarship offers.

 Bullock attended Texas A&M University, where he played for the Texas A&M Aggies football team from 2008 to 2011.
 After completing 29 of his 33 field goal attempts during his 2011 senior season, he received the Lou Groza Award, given annually to the best college football placekicker.
 He was also recognized as a consensus first-team All-American in 2011.

 Bullock is the all-time scoring leader at Texas A&M University with 365 points in 46 collegiate games.
 His 63 field goals is also a Texas A&M record during his tenure in College Station.
 He still holds the records for consecutive extra points and most extra points in Texas A&M history.

 Bullock returned to Texas A&M to finish his petroleum engineering degree at the conclusion of his rookie season on injured reserve.